Employeneurship: Employment Meets Entrepreneurship

 The 'employee' part of the equation is based on the long-term relationships TMC forms with its people.
 For example, the company offers permanent employment contracts from the start.
 There are no temporary or project-limited contracts.
 And the employeneur enjoys a secure income through a market-rated salary.

-They work with business managers to find assignments which use their expertise and offer development in areas they desire.
+They work with business managers to find assignments that use their expertise and offer development in areas they desire.

 4. YOUniversity